Conference TEDx Speaker in Johannesburg, South Africa

-Past clients include …
+Past speaking clients include:

-Recent speaking destinations include …
+Recent speaking destinations include:

-General Information About Johannesburg, South Africa, for Meeting Planners
+General Information about Johannesburg, South Africa, for Meeting Planners

 Johannesburg, considered as one of the world’s largest cities, is Gauteng’s provincial capital with about 635 square miles of total land area.
 Johannesburg’s metropolitan area has a population of over 10 million as of 2007, making it the largest city in South Africa.
 Conventions and events venue in Johannesburg include the Expo Center Nasrec, the Sandton Convention Centre and a variety of other first-rate hotels offering meeting and conference facilities.
 Confluence Digital Research, NokusaEI and NetSync are some of the major companies in Johannesburg that contributed to the city’s development and helped it rank 47th as a center of global commerce.
 The thriving city is situated on the Highveld, or the eastern plateau area in the province of Gauteng, South Africa.
 Here is Patrick’s economic forecast for South Africa.